Foster Carer Allowance

 Guardians are eligible for financial assistance to support the children and young people in their care.

-The guardian will receive a guardianship allowance at the same rate as the FACS statutory care allowance.
+The guardian will receive a guardianship allowance at the same rate as the DCJ statutory care allowance.
 The guardianship allowance is based on the individual needs of the child or young person as outlined in their care or case plan, and on the age of the child or young person.

 The FACS Carer allowance 2017-18 factsheet indicates the allowance rates per fortnight.